Part of my series on countering misconceptions in space journalism.

 This isn’t that crazy to say.
 We routinely deploy professional specialists across the world when we need people to operate submarines, oil rigs, or Antarctic stations.
 No-one ever suggested that the key to operating a mine efficiently is to produce the workers on site, with a 20 year operational delay.
 And since the automation of factories and mines, children have generally been discouraged from working in these environments.
-Indeed, migration, or human importation, has driven population growth in many countries, such as my native Australia, for the entirety of their existence.
+Indeed, migration, or human importation, has driven population growth in many countries, such as my native Australia, for the entirety of their modern existence.

 So, in the short term, whether or not humans can breed in space is not really a critical problem.
 But what about the long term?
 Earth can produce plenty of humans for the Moon or Mars, but what about interstellar voyages?
 What about after industrial self sufficiency and post-scarcity luxury space communism is achieved?
 All these things may occur way before evolutionary changes could significantly alter our genome.

 The second reason I’m fundamentally unconcerned by this question is that, as of 2020, we simply have no evidence at all, one way or the other, of fertility in reduced gravity.
 Some space station experiments have suggested problems with zero g, but not conclusively.